-War memorials create a legacy and a memory of those who died in war, and help generations to remember, interpret and understand a country’s experience of war and its enduring impact on society.
+War memorials create a legacy and a memory of those who died in war and helps generations to remember, interpret and understand a country’s experience of war and its enduring impact on society.

 “When you engage with people, you build your own insight into what’s being discussed,” she writes.